 There’s nothing more frightening than having a loved one in the hospital and feeling clueless.
 You keep missing the attending physician despite arriving early in the morning.
 The nurse is so busy caring for other patients that she doesn’t have much time to talk to you and hasn’t been able to adequately review the chart.
 It seems a hundred tests have been ordered, but you haven’t been informed of the results.
 There are lots of “chefs in the kitchen” and no one seems to be on the same page.
 Your loved one is either too ill to participate in discussions with the medical team or unable to understand what’s going on due to dementia.
 In situations like these, family meetings are incredibly important.

-Make sure you check out Part 2: How to Prepare for a Family Meeting.
+For more information, be sure to check out Part 2: How to Prepare for a Family Meeting.

 Have you joined the Your GPS Doc Family?
 If not, please click here to receive notifications about new content as well as useful worksheets and additional resources only available to Your GPS Doc subscribers.